 Occupational therapists work on activities of daily living, helping nursing home residents, apartment tenants and day center clients with the skills needed to complete simple tasks most people take for granted such as making a meal, putting on shoes or buttoning a shirt.
 Therapists offer skilled treatment to help individuals achieve independence in all facets of their lives.
 Care includes customized treatment programs to improve one's ability to perform activities of daily living and performance skills assessments and treatment.

-Rehabilitation medicine plays an integral role in improving the daily lives of our nursing home residents, apartment tenants and day center clients, promoting independence and mobility while giving them the skills necessary to remain as self-sufficient as possible.
+Rehabilitation medicine plays an integral role in improving the daily lives of our nursing home residents and apartment tenants, promoting independence and mobility while giving them the skills necessary to remain as self-sufficient as possible.

 For more information, contact the director of rehabilitation services by clicking on the link or by calling 973-253-5255.